nemo.foo

 That moment forced a choice: client control or player retention.
 They chose openness.
 Botting became harder to fight as a direct result.

+In June 2022, Jagex formalized the compromise with an approved client list.
+RuneLite and HDOS are permitted.
 But an approved list doesn’t give Jagex technical leverage.
 They still can’t see what plugins are running.
-They still can’t verify inputs came from legitimate play.
-They just narrowed the field of clients they’re not actively fighting.
+They just narrowed the field.

 Ban third-party clients.
 Close the vulnerability, lose a huge chunk of players.
 RuneLite isn’t optional for most of the community anymore.

+Reclaim the client with a constrained plugin API.
+The only sustainable option.
+But it requires Jagex to control the runtime and define the extension boundaries.
 With client control, Jagex can ask “did this come from software we trust?” instead of “does this look human?”
-That’s a different question.
-Bots are much worse at answering it.
+Bots are much worse at answering that question.

 There’s a world where plugins exist and botting becomes meaningfully harder.
 It just can’t be built on third-party clients.